Chocolate factory becomes Australia's first victim of latest cyber attack

 Australian Cyber Security Minister Dan Tehan said the attack, a month after the similar WannaCry attack, was "a wake-up call to all Australian businesses to regularly back up their data and install the latest security patches".

-The latest ransomware virus, named "Petya", has crippled computers running Microsoft Corp's (MSFT.O) Windows by encrypting hard drives and overwriting files, then demanding $300 (234 pounds) in bitcoin to restore access.
+The latest ransomware virus, named "Petya", has crippled computers running Microsoft Corp's Windows by encrypting hard drives and overwriting files, then demanding $300 in bitcoin to restore access.

 It includes code known as "Eternal Blue", which cyber security experts widely believe was stolen from the U.S. National Security Agency and was also used in the WannaCry attack.